 The board of the Western Australian Greyhound Racing Association constituted under the Western Australian Greyhound Racing Association Act 1981.

-The board of valuers established by the Planning and Development Act 2005.
+The Board of Valuers established by the Planning and Development Act 2005.

 The Broome Port Authority established under the Port Authorities Act 1999.